Procedural Knowledge Learning¶

 The results produced by a single production firing are the basis for creating the actions of a chunk.
 A new result can lead to other results by linking a superstate to a WME in the substate.
 This WME may in turn link other WMEs in the substate to the superstate, making them results.
 Therefore, the creation of a single WME that is linked to a superstate can lead to the creation of a large number of results.
 All of the newly created results become the basis of the chunk’s actions.

-When learning a new rule, EBC performs a dependency analysis of the productions that fired in a substate – a process called backtracing.
+When learning a new rule, EBBS performs a dependency analysis of the productions that fired in a substate – a process called backtracing.
 Backtracing works as follows.
-For each instantiated production that creates a subgoal result, backtracing examines the explanation trace to determine which working memory elements matched each condition.
+For each instantiated production that creates a subgoal result, backtracing examines the behavior trace to determine which working memory elements matched each condition.
 If the working memory element is local to the substate, then backtracing recursively examines the instantiation that created that condition’s matched working memory element.
 Thus, backtracing traces backwards through all rules that fired and created working memory elements that were used to produce a result.

 will backtrace through each instantiation that created a preference in that